Nutrition for Good Health: Eclectus Diet

 - Sprouted seeds are healthier as the sprouting changes and enhances the nutritional quality and value of seeds and grains.
 Sprouted seeds are lower in fat, as the process of sprouting utilizes the fat in the seed to start the growing process - thus reducing the fat stored in the seeds.Sprouted seeds will help balance your bird’s diet by adding a nutritious supply of high in vegetable proteins, vitamins, minerals, enzymes, and chlorophyll.Soaked and germinated "oil" seeds, like niger and rape seeds, are rich in protein and carbohydrates; while "starch" seeds, such as canary and millets, are rich in carbohydrates, but lower in protein.It is an invaluable food at all times; however, it is especially important for breeding or molting birds.
 Sprouted seeds also serve as a great rearing and weaning food as the softened shell is easier to break by chicks and gets them used to the texture of seeds.Note: Sprouted seeds should be limited to only a few times per week for "Hormonal" birds or those suffering from kidney disease.
 If your pet suffers from kidney disease, high-protein food items such as sprouts should be discussed with your vet.

-Sprouting is easy -- this webpage has step-by-step instructions ...
+Sprouting is easy ...
 You can also germinate the sprouting mix - rather than going through the process of sprouting, which may be somewhat intimidating initially.
 Germinated seeds offer their own unique sets of valuable nutrition and are quicker to obtain and less likely to spoil.

 - Laurella Desborough, www.eclectusbreeder.com, advises as follows: